I met *Hugh on Bumble.

 Bumble is the weirdest dating app.
 I understand the premise – making women message first technically should limit sex-pest harassment.
 I can just see the pitch meeting now, Whitney Wolfe Herd spruiking its ‘fempowerment’ potential for the allllll the Single Ladies.
 Girl power!
 Ladies lean in!
 Fight the patriarchy by filtering the fuck out of your 5 most generically hot photos! …Yeah sorry tech-development bubble, your lofty loved-up dream ain’t the dating dystopia we live in.

 In reality, what you find are the same bunch of staunch frat bros, but this time in boat shoes.
 Fuckboys pumped up with entitlement at not having to make the first move, expecting any match to ‘show them what they got’.
 What Tinder is for apprentice boiler-makers, blue staffies and Corona sunsets, Bumble is for finance grads still living at home.
-All you need is a Tarocash suit, a branded banner-wall photo and a superiority-complex to create a profile.
+All you need is a Tarocash suit, a photo at the races and a superiority-complex to create a profile.

 But I digress.
 Back to Hugh.

 Upon right-swipe, his pics were pretty average.
 Not a deal-breaker though, I much prefer a shitty dating profile; it means your match hasn’t spent too much time cultivating a seamless ‘brand’… shudder.
 And of course, my deep-dive stalk skills reassured me that he actually was a total babe.
 Eurasian, tall and tanned.
-If this were boyfriend recruitment, he was a very attractive candidate and definitely getting a second interview.
+If this were boyfriend recruitment (which let’s be honest, it is), he was a very attractive candidate and definitely getting a second interview.

 On our first date, we went to Korean barbecue and a Fringe show.
 Second date was an incredibly dreamy picnic by the river.
 Then of course, the classic third date ‘movie and chill’ came right on schedule.
 Set your watch to it stuff.
 It was all super swoony, if somewhat scripted.
 But hey, in these early scenes I was the giggliest of girls, and all too happy to follow his stage directions.
 This leading lady was lappin’ it up.